How effective is your marketing? Until you start this important element of your business, your business will not really be started…

 Withdrawn MLS Listings: Easy to get from a friendly real estate agent.

-The number one common element of failures in a real estate investing business is not treating it like a business.
-And, the most important step to establish in ANY new business is LEAD GENERATION!
+The number one common element of real estate investing business failure is not treating it like a business.
+And, the most important step to establish in ANY new business is LEAD GENERATION.
 Without customers, there is no business.

-Whether you are looking for foreclosures, REO’s, owner-finance, HUD, wholesale, free & clear, rentals, fixer uppers, spread investing, etc, it all revolves around having leads.
+Whether you’re looking for foreclosures, REO’s, owner-finance, HUD, wholesale, free & clear, rentals, fixer uppers, spread investing, etc., finding all revolves around having leads.
 Get busy and NEVER EVER stop marketing for leads!

 Anything you’ve tried that’s not on my list?